-The difference between the tyre contact point and the steering axis is determined by trail, a challenging measurement that combines the head tube angle and fork rake.
+The difference between the tire contact point and the steering axis is determined by trail, a challenging measurement that combines the head tube angle and fork rake.

-Simply said, a road bike would often have a steep head tube and a wider fork offset to reduce trail and improve handling.
+Simply put, a road bike often has a steep head tube and a wider fork offset to reduce trail and improve handling.
 Larger trails on endurance mountain bikes often increase stability and improve high-speed handling over challenging terrain.

-Nowadays, the majority of mountain bikes have a 1x setup, which only has one front chainring.
+Nowadays, most mountain bikes have a 1x setup, which only has one front chainring.
 This lessens the possibility of the chain breaking off and does away with the necessity for a bulky, pricey, and fussy front derailleur.

 Mountain bikes require a huge back cassette with a broad gearing range due to the single front chainring and the incredibly steep terrain they must traverse.
 Due to their enormous size, which may occasionally extend all the way to a 50t rear cog, some cassettes have acquired the moniker “dinner plate.”

-When it comes to road bike gearing, there are a lot more possibilities, including compact and race-ready setups.
+Regarding road bike gearing, there are many more possibilities, including compact and race-ready setups.
 The majority of road bikes have two front chainrings and a front derailleur, and the traditional setups are 53/39, 52/36, or 50/34.

-Although many cyclists are choosing even larger alternatives to help them climb steep hills, most road cassettes are 11-speed with a range of 11 to 28-tooth sprockets.
+Although many cyclists choose even larger alternatives to help them climb steep hills, most road cassettes are 11-speed with a range of 11 to 28-tooth sprockets.

 A common chainring setup for road riders, particularly recreational ones, uses smaller front chainrings and larger rear cogs.
 This restricts you at the top (at high speeds), but it enables you to continue pedaling at a natural cadence on extremely steep ascents.
 You might still be pedaling at 80 rpm up a 9% hill with a tiny chainring arrangement.

-After years of using rim brakes, the majority of road bike manufacturers have begun incorporating disc brakes into all of their road models after realizing the advantages of disc brakes.
+After years of using rim brakes, most road bike manufacturers have begun incorporating disc brakes into all of their road models after realizing the advantages of disc brakes.

-Although there was initial skepticism due to concerns over safety, aerodynamics, and weight, disc brakes have become a standard feature on road bikes thanks to advancements in technology.
+Although there was initial skepticism due to concerns over safety, aerodynamics, and weight, disc brakes have become a standard feature on road bikes thanks to technological advancements.